SRIRAM231005/GrowthSetHub/README.md

 ## Overview

-**GrowthSetHub** is a  that allows users to start and upgrade businesses, invest in stocks and real estate, and track their net worth over time.
+**GrowthSetHub** is a gamified Business Simulator that allows users to start and upgrade businesses, invest in stocks and real estate, and track their net worth over time.
 The platform provides a modern, interactive UI for an engaging experience.

 ### Key Features